CMSgov/beneficiary-fhir-data/rfcs/0000-rda-claims--jsonb.md

 In memory this JSON is converted into an object graph using an open source library.
 This conversion happens seamlessly using a JPA feature, the `Convert` field annotation.

-Code changes are minimal across the BFD code base since the claim data objects are simply converted from JPA entities to Plain Old Java Objects.
+Code changes are minimal across the BFD code base since the claim data objects are simply converted from JPA entities to Plain Old Java Objects by removing the JPA annotations.
 Two new entity classes are added for the two remaining database tables.
 These have a field for each of the queryable columns plus a field to hold the claim POJO.
-Clients perform queries using the new entity class but then use the returned POJO exactly as they previously used the JPA entities.
+Clients perform queries using the new entity class but then use the returned POJO exactly as they previously used the old JPA entities.

 ### Proposed Solution: Detailed Design
 [Proposed Solution: Detailed Design]: #proposed-solution-detailed-design **This section discusses changes specifically for FISS claims.
-The changes for MCS claims are directly analagous and would simply complicate the presentation.**
+The changes for MCS claims are directly analagous to the ones for FISS.**

 The `bfd-model-rda` objects are modified as follows: